 - Be critical!
 Question it!

 - data, plots, graphs, tables

 - Science is hard

 - Correlation does not imply causation

 - Who is behind the results?
-What is the agenda?
+What are the incentives?

 - money, power, prestige, reputation

-- Don't do bad thing with data: Ethics matter
+- Don't do bad things with data: Ethics matter

 - "With big data comes big responsibility"